 Toggle: English / Spanish

-Acid mucopolysaccharides is a test that measures the amount of mucopolysaccharides released into the urine over a 24-hour period.
+Acid mucopolysaccharides is a test that measures the amount of mucopolysaccharides released into the urine either on 1 episode or over a 24-hour period.

 AMP; Dermatan sulfate - urine; Urine heparan sulfate; Urine dermatan sulfate; Heparan sulfate - urine

-How the test is performed
+How the Test is Performed

-- Afterwards, collect all urine in a special container for the next 24 hours.
+- On day 1, urinate over the toilet into the container or bag when you wake up in the morning.
+Close the container tightly.
 Keep it in the refrigerator or a cool place during the collection period.

-- On day 2, urinate into the container when you get up in the morning.
+- On day 2, urinate into the container in the morning again when you wake up.

-- Cap the container.
-Label the container with your name, the date, the time of completion, and deliver it to the laboratory or your health care provider as soon as possible.
+- Label the container with your name, the date, the time of completion, and return it as instructed.

-How to prepare for the test
+How to Prepare for the Test

 There is no special preparation needed.

-How the test will feel
+How the Test will Feel

 The test involves only normal urination, and there is no discomfort.

-Why the test is performed
+Why the Test is Performed

 Normal levels vary with age and from lab to lab.
 Talk to your doctor about the meaning of your specific test results.

-Abnormally high levels are a sign of mucopolysaccharidosis.
+Abnormally high levels could be consistent with a type of mucopolysaccharidosis.
 Further tests are needed to determine the specific type of mucopolysaccharidosis.

-- Last reviewed on 5/12/2011
+- Last reviewed on 4/20/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.